 2 Ethnic, i.e., has superordinate caste that withholds privileges from and refuses to intermarry with any subordinate caste (s) that is stigmatizes as ethnically alien.

-3 Occupational, i.e., has one or more despised occupational groups, e.g., smiths or leather workers, that are distinguished from the general population, regarding an outcasts by the latter, and characterized by strict endogamy.dispised
+3 Occupational, i.e., has one or more despised occupational groups, e.g., smiths or leather workers, that are distinguished from the general population, regarding an outcasts by the latter, and characterized by strict endogamy.

 4 Complex, i.e., has occupations that are differentiated by hereditary ascription and endogamy.